-Sebastian Bär (Shoe Pioneer & Inventor of the Functional Footwear Design Concept) has successfully coached three ultra athletes in his life.
-Now, he is leading a functional footwear revolution.
+Sebastian Bär has successfully coached three ultra athletes in his life.
+Now, he’s a shoe pioneer and inventor of the functional footwear design concept.

 “I saw a lot of the runners who participated in the race, and these are the top ultra marathon qualifiers from all over the world, people who are the best of their kind in ultra running come to that race,” says Sebastian.

-“What amazed me was that each of these runners need between 8 to 12 pairs of shoes from start to finish of that race.
-And I was like, how can that be?”
+“What amazed me was that each of these runners need 8 to 12 pairs of shoes from start to finish of that race.
+And I was like: ‘How can that be?’”

 When speaking to runners after the race, they explained to Sebastian that their shoes had become misshapen, and were causing the foot to tire.
-But the most common of all were complaints of pain at the front of the foot—and a shocking and unorthodox solution.
+Most common of all was complaints of pain at the front of the foot, with a shocking and unorthodox solution.

 “They had to cut open the front of the shoe, basically the toe box,” he explains.

 “So they used a sharp knife and, from the ball to the front of the foot, cut away the complete upper so that the toes or the front of the foot would have more space.”

 “Most crazy?
 Our runner went from start to finish in only one pair of shoes, he didn’t even have to take the shoes off.
 And the race director of that race, Chris Kostman, told me at the finish line that nobody had ever completed Badwater in just one pair of shoes before.”

 Those shoes were a product of Sebastian’s family, who have been creating functional footwear for over four decades, ever since his father realised there had to be a better way.